bcgov/CITZ-IMB-Capstone2020/docs/maintain.md

 * When testing your local development, we suggest using the [Netlify](https://www.netlify.com/) as a rapid test platform once you have your solution working the way your users expect, then deploy to your intended environment (OpenShift, Azure, AWS, etc).

-* How to Taking Control the Solution Code from Gov's master Repository to Your Repository
+* Working locally

-## How to Taking Control the Solution Code from Gov's master Repository to Your Repository
+## Steps to fork from the BCGov capstone2020 master repository to your local repository

 1. Navigate into our [solution repository](https://github.com/bcgov/CITZ-IMB-Capstone2020)